2degrees: Retail

-2degrees has 56 retail stores, including fifteen throughout Auckland, two in Wellington, one in Paraparaumu, three in Hamilton, one in Tauranga, three in Christchurch and one in Dunedin.
-The company also runs several smaller kiosk stores, which tend to be located in shopping centres.
+2degrees has over 50 retail stores.
+The company also runs several smaller kiosk stores, which are usually in shopping centres.
 They also offer their products at supermarkets, petrol stations and convenience stores.

 Services

 2degrees halved the prevalent pricing for prepay mobile in the New Zealand market, with voice calls costing 44 cents.
 SMS messages are charged at 9 cents.
 Customers will receive 300 to 500 free SMS messages per $30–$50 prepay top-up.
 Also, customers will receive a special rate of 22 cents for on-network and landline calls, as well as 2 cents per on-network SMS, provided they have topped up within the last 30 days.

 Mobile Zone Data became available after 3G coverage was turned on.
 In regards to SIM swapping, it is worth noting that the customer must have a blank SIM card which may only be purchased from the following retailers: 2degrees Mobile (walk-in & online purchases), Harvey Norman, Noel Leeming, Warehouse Stationery and JB Hifi.
 2degrees SIM cards purchased from stores such as supermarkets are not blank.
 2degrees previously provided an online SIM swap option, however this was removed, and now SIM swaps must be completed at one of 2degrees' retail stores.